BovineDawn/BovineDawn/README.md

 - I’m interested in learning software/web development
-- I’m currently learning Web development, C, Python, and Java
+- I’m currently learning Swift, SwiftUI, and Javascript

 <!---
 BovineDawn/BovineDawn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.